Caedilla/RUF/README.md

 ![Some more recent examples](https://i.imgur.com/XW5C31d.png "Some more recent examples")

 # Features
-* Supports Player, Pet, Target, Pet's Target, Target's Target, Party, and Party Pets.
+* Supports Player, Pet, Target, Pet's Target, Target's Target, Target's Target's Target, Party, Party Targets, and Party Pets.
 * Nickname - Like Details!
 In fact, this is synced with Details!
 This will sync to other people using RUF or Details! (or any other addon that supports NickTag-1.0)
 * Custom indicator status icons in place of the standard ones.
 These are icons such as PvP stats, Target Marks etc.
 * Buff and Debuff icons with optional type and dispellable highlighting and basic filtering. (more advanced filtering coming later)